 The Statistical Consulting Centre in the National Institute of Applied Statistics Research Australia, School of Mathematics and Applied Statistics provides postgraduate students and staff members of the University of Wollongong with statistical consulting assistance for research.
 The service aims to improve the statistical content of research carried out by members of the University.
 Researchers from all disciplines may use the Centre.
 Priority is currently given to staff members and postgraduate students undertaking research for Doctor of Philosophy or Masters' degrees.

-- Introduction to R and RStudio
+- Introduction to R and RStudio, REGISTER

 - Introduction to data analysis